 This meant that businesses had to change their approach and strategies to suit the work-from-home model.
 Meetings were replaced by video conferencing and regular communication required companies to adopt solutions like Slack, Trello, Microsoft Teams, and Zoom, among others.

-So, if there’s one thing that we’ve all learned through this pandemic, it’s how to use digital solutions to manage both your tasks and teams remotely while ensuring great productivity.
+So, if there’s one thing we’ve all learned through this pandemic, it’s how to use digital solutions to manage your tasks and teams remotely while ensuring great productivity.

 We understand these things well.
-SSC is a truly global company and we’ve got team members in 7 countries — all working remotely.
-Over the years, we’ve learned some important lessons about managing remote teams from focusing on work-life balance to nurturing relationships with each other.
-Here’s what we’ve learned so that you can implement it in your organizations too.
+SSC is a truly global company, and we’ve team members in 7 countries — all working remotely.
+Over the years, we’ve learned some important lessons about managing remote teams, from focusing on work-life balance to nurturing relationships with each other.
+Here’s what we’ve learned so you can implement it in your organizations

 Strategies to Manage Remote Teams Effectively

-Over the course of the pandemic induced remote working tenure, we’ve learned several things about how you can make your team productive even while working remotely.
+Throughout the pandemic-induced remote working tenure, we\’ve learned several things about how you can make your team productive even while working remotely.

 Here are the key strategies that we employed to make the most out of the situation:

 When you’re under a single roof, it’s easy to engage with your team.
 You may meet them for conversations regularly and even the employees may interact with each other multiple times a day.